Criticism of Paramount Global: Allegations

 In 2018, Nickelodeon ended its relationship with Dan Schneider after an internal investigation found that Schneider had been verbally abusive to those he worked with.
 Schneider had worked as a writer and producer at the network since 1995 and had created several Nickelodeon series including The Amanda Show, Drake & Josh, Zoey 101, iCarly, and Victorious.
 In 2021, former Nickelodeon producer Arthur Gradstein, who worked with Schneider for years told The New York Times that Schneider could be "unreasonably demanding, controlling, belittling and vindictive, with a willful disregard for boundaries or workplace appropriateness."

 In her 2022 memoir, former child actress Jenette McCurdy wrote that the cast and crew underwent emotional abuse on the set of the series iCarly.
 She also alleges that while she was underaged a male Nickelodeon producer offered her alcohol and gave her a shoulder massage without her consent.
 McCurdy stated that Nickelodeon offered her $300,000 on the condition that she never talk about her experience working for the network.

 In August 2022, former Zoey 101 actress Alexa Nikolas protested outside of Nickelodeon studios in Burbank, alleging that the network had failed to provide a safe work environment for her and other child actors that she knew.
 Nikolas called on the network to address these allegations and to release its former employees from nondisclosure agreements.

+Comedy Central

+South Park

+In 2025, the South Park creators Matt Stone and Trey Parker called out Paramount for the Skydance merger.

+In response, the premiere of Season 27 of South Park was delayed to July 27, 2025.
+Also, the show was taken off of Paramount+ globally while it remains on Pluto TV, a Paramount owned service.